project-slippi/slippi-wiki/COMM_SPEC.md

 # Intro
 This document will outline the details of the Slippi Dolphin communication file (.json).
 This file is used to direct a Slippi Playback Dolphin to the correct Slippi replay file.
 Dolphin can be loaded with a json by launching it like so: `<dolphin binary> -i <json path>`.
+The minimum viable json for playback is `{"replay": "<path to replay>"}`.

-## Top Level JSON
+## Top Level

 | Name | Type | Description |
 | --- | --- | --- |